Head injuries are complex and can greatly vary in severity from a small bump or minor laceration to a fractured skull, concussion or brain injury.

 What should I do next?

-Whether it is a claim arising from an injury on the road, at work, in a public space, or a medical claim, we recommend speaking to one of our experts for a No Nin, No Fee consultation to determine your rights and ability to make a claim.
+Whether it is a claim arising from an injury on the road, at work or in a public space, we recommend speaking to one of our experts for a No Nin, No Fee consultation to determine your rights and ability to make a claim.

 You can call one of our expert lawyers directly on (03) 9321 9988.